NTC BLACK FRIDAY 2022 IS HERE with 25% off!

 Schedules and Location

-One evening per week or one weekend per month in Dublin and one weekend per month in Cork, Galway,Waterford and Monaghan.
+One evening per week or one weekend per month in Dublin and one weekend per month in Cork, Galway and Waterford.

 What our graduates say

 The reviews and testimonials shown here are unsolicited and from NTC graduates.

 I’ve frequently found myself enamored by the anatomy of the human body, and have always held a desire to enter into a field of manual therapies.
 The NMT course has brought me to the beginning of a journey that embodies both.
 Beyond the comprehensive materials delivered within the course, I’ve also found that it has brought me to a community that shares in a wide breath of resources and abilities to assist in the betterment and wellness practices of life.

 I am so grateful for my experience with the National Training Centre; to all the staff and tutors who always made themselves readily available, for all their guidance, their rich knowledge and aptitude to help develop myself and the other students into qualified NMTs.

 With deep gratitude for Larry, Chris, John, Michelle and Kevin; you have all impacted my world in such a meaningful way.